On asymptotically hereditarily aspherical groups: Groups acting on hereditarily aspherical --complexes

 \begin{lem} The fundamental group $G$ of any finite hereditarily aspherical complex $K$ is AHA.
 In particular, if the presentation complex of a finitely presented group $G$ (for some finite presentation) is hereditarily aspherical then $G$ is AHA. \end{lem} \begin{proof} The group $G$ acts geometrically on the universal cover $X$ of $K$, which is clearly simply connected.
 Since hereditary asphericity passes to covers (see \cite[Theorem B, p.\ 28]{Hu}), it follows that $X$ is hereditarily aspherical.
 Applying Lemma \ref{asf2} concludes the proof. \end{proof}

 Various classes of groups with hereditarily aspherical presentation complexes occur in the literature.
 We recall some of them below.
 By Lemma \ref{prescom}, all these groups are AHA.

-\begin{exs} (1) {\it $1$--relator groups.} By a result of R.\ Lyndon (see \cite[Proposition III.11.1]{LS}), presentation complex of a $1$--relator group is aspherical.
-Moreover, since this complex is the wedge of few circles (possibly none) and the subcomplex spanned by the unique $2$--cell, its any subcomplex is also aspherical.
+\begin{exs} (1) {\it $1$--relator groups.} By a result of R.\ Lyndon (see \cite[Proposition III.11.1]{LS}), the presentation complex of a $1$--relator group is aspherical.
+Moreover, since this complex is the wedge of few circles (possibly none) and the subcomplex spanned by the unique $2$--cell, all its subcomplexes are aspherical.
 It follows that presentation complexes of $1$--relator groups are hereditarily aspherical.

-(2) {\it Knot groups.} Theorem 5.8 of \cite{CCH}, which applies to knot complements by the comment on p.\ 34 of the same paper, shows that knot groups satisfy certain condition CLA stronger than asphericity of some presentation complex of a group.
+(2) {\it Knot groups.} Theorem 5.8 of \cite{CCH}, which applies to knot complements by the comment on p.\ 34 of the same paper, shows that knot groups satisfy a certain condition CLA stronger than asphericity of some presentation complex of a group.
 By \cite[Proposition 2.4]{CCH}, CLA passes to sub-presentations, from which it follows that any CLA presentation complex is hereditarily aspherical.
 In particular, all knot groups have presentation complexes that are hereditarily aspherical.
 The same is true for other fundamental groups of $3$--manifolds with non-empty boundary occurring in \cite[Theorem 5.8]{CCH}.

-(3) {\it Small cancellation groups.} It is known that small cancellation groups do not admit reduced spherical van Kampen diagrams.
+(3) {\it Small cancellation groups (finitely presented).} It is known that small cancellation groups do not admit reduced spherical van Kampen diagrams.
 It follows that their presentation complexes $X$ are aspherical.
 Moreover, any subcomplex of any such $X$ is itself the presentation complex of a small cancellation group, hence it is also aspherical.

-The above observation generalizes to graphical small cancellation groups as described in \cite{Oll2}, \cite{Gru}.
+The above observation generalizes to finitely presented graphical small cancellation groups as described in \cite{Oll2}, \cite{Gru}.
 Namely, it is shown in these papers that a presentation complex of any such group, for any set of relations corresponding to standard generating cycles of the fundamental group of the involved graph, is aspherical.
 Moreover, any subcomplex of a presentation complex as above is easily seen to be a presentation complex of a similar form, for a subgraph of the initial graph, and hence it is also aspherical.

 (4) {\it Random groups (in the sense of Gromov).} By the fact that the linear isoperimetric inequality holds in random groups for all reduced van Kampen diagrams, these groups do not admit spherical reduced van Kampen diagrams, compare \cite[Section V.c]{Oll}.
 Since these properties pass to sub-presentations obtained by deleting some relations, the initial presentation complex is hereditarily aspherical. \end{exs}